 K. Catherine Pate

 K. Catherine Pate, AFC®, is an accomplished Accredited Financial Counselor and financial services professional with more than two decades of experience helping individuals and families achieve financial stability and long-term success.
-Currently serving with Magellan Federal in collaboration with the U.S. Army and other military branches at Fort Sill, she specializes in building financial resiliency among service members and their families.
+Currently serving with KAPital Consulting & Associates, she specializes in building financial resiliency among individuals, especially women, their families, and small businesses.
 Known for her strong relationship-building abilities and results-driven approach, Pate thrives in fast-paced, high-pressure environments where her problem-solving skills and commitment to excellence consistently exceed expectations.

 Throughout her career, Pate has worked with a wide range of clients—from economically vulnerable populations to high-level professionals—providing personalized financial guidance rooted in trust, education, and accountability.
 She is highly skilled in developing debt repayment strategies, improving credit outcomes, and fostering financial literacy.
 Her expertise spans key areas of financial planning, including wealth accumulation and protection, retirement and estate planning, and client advocacy.
 She is also well-versed in complex trust structures, such as special needs trusts, living trusts, and family limited partnerships, enabling her clients to preserve and transfer wealth effectively.

 A dynamic speaker and subject matter expert, Pate has delivered numerous briefings, seminars, and workshops on financial topics, demonstrating her passion for education and empowerment.
+She is also a respected television personality who answered live, Q & A, featured on NBC's affiliate, KSN, Kansas market.
 Her advocacy work has led to the successful negotiation of significant debt reductions for clients, often saving them tens of thousands of dollars.
 Recognized for her excellence, she has received multiple challenge coins from military leadership and earned the prestigious Star Award in 2020.
 Pate is also a published author, contributing to financial education through her article with the U.S. Army, and continues to expand her impact through innovative initiatives focused on financial clarity, compassion, and confidence.

 • AFCPE